Los Angeles Family and Divorce Overview

 Divorce in California

-California is a ‘no-fault’ divorce state.
-This means that a court may grant a divorce based upon ‘irreconcilable differences,’ as opposed to on fault grounds such as infidelity or abandonment.
+California is a ‘no-fault' divorce state.
+This means that a court may grant a divorce based upon ‘irreconcilable differences,' as opposed to on fault grounds such as infidelity or abandonment.
+Read some tip on how to tell your spouse you want a divorce.
 California law imposes a six-month mandatory waiting period in divorce cases, and a divorce decree cannot be signed at any time before the expiration of that six-month period.

 Child Support and Alimony